NadjaUvA/Programmeerproject/README.md

 ## Copyright

-When code is coied from this repository, it is required to preserve the copyright and license notices.
+When code is copied from this repository, it is required to preserve the copyright and license notices.
 I provide an express grant of patent rights.
 The code may be distributed under different terms and without source code.

 Limitations of the copyright are the trademark use, liability and warranty.